Behavioral-based circular formation control for robot swarms: Introduction

 \section{Introduction}

-Formation control, one of the most actively studied topics within multi-robot systems, aims to coordinate multiple robots spatially since its practical applications in current robotic challenges \cite{yang2018grand}.
+Formation control, one of the most actively studied topics within multi-robot systems, aims to coordinate multiple robots spatially given the practical applications \cite{yang2018grand}.
 The idea of formation can be understood in different ways.
-One way is by looking at how robots are positioned in relation to each other, like how far apart they are or the angles between them, also known as distance-based and bearing-based formation control, respectively \cite{oh2015survey}.
-Another way, called the behavioral approach, does not worry too much about exact positions but keeps cohesion and ensures robots do not crash into each other \cite{balch1998behavior}.
+One way is by looking at how robots are positioned in relation to each other, like how far apart they are or the angles between them \cite{oh2015survey}.
+Another way, called the behavioral approach, does not worry about exact positions but keeps cohesion and ensures robots do not crash into each other \cite{balch1998behavior}.
 Although the bio-inspired and heuristic strategies fit more into the latter approach \cite{reynolds1987flocks}, there also exist rigorous behavioral-based studies \cite{olfati2006flocking}.

 In this paper, we present and analyze rigorously a circular formation algorithm that fits more into the behavioral-based approach, in the sense that we aim at the order that \emph{emerges} from having a large number of robots following the same closed trajectory rather than the classical pursuit and organization in the circle \cite{marshall2006pursuit}.
 In particular, we put together a high density of unicycles whose mission is to follow the same convex path while traveling at a constant but different speeds.
 Our proposed strategy to avoid collisions in combination with a guiding vector field to follow the path results into an intricate coordination reminiscent of the emergent behavior observed in a school of fish.
 Using guiding vector fields that spiral towards a desired circle imitates how fish closely track their neighbors' stream with their lateral line organ for \emph{tornado} schooling \cite{bone2008biology}.
 Another interesting behavior occurs when we have two groups of robots following the same path but in opposite direction.
 In this case, robots organize themselves \emph{drawing} a dynamic boundary around the path in order to avoid frontal collisions between the two groups.